EnterpriseDB/barman/doc/barman-tutorial.en.md

 barman delete <server_name> oldest
 ```

-> **Warning:**
-> Until retention policies are natively supported, you must use the
-> `oldest` shortcut with extreme care and caution.
-Iteratively
-> executing this command can easily wipe out your backup archive.

 ### List backup files

 You can list the files (base backup and required WAL files) for a